 The Graduate Coordinator of Selection & Leadership will assist the Coordinator of Selection & Leadership with the various student staff selection processes throughout the year as well as help advise RHA/NRHH/area councils and bridge connections to the residents in all communities.

-The Graduate Coordinator of Student Conduct will assist the Assistant Director of Conduct and Care with updating, implementing, and creating reports regarding our student conduct and care management systems and processes.
+The Graduate Coordinator of Student Conduct and Care will assist the Assistant Director of Conduct and Care with updating, implementing, and creating reports regarding our student conduct and care management systems and processes.

 The Graduate Coordinator for Conference Services will assist the Coordinator of Conference Services with the year-long planning efforts of a large scale summer camps and conferences program.
 They will also assist with the management of the summer camps and conferences program including connecting with partners, managing the day-to-day customer service, and supervising the undergraduate Conference Assistants.

 The Graduate Coordinator for Mail Services will assist the Mail Serves team in research and reporting of package tracking system software and oversee the new process of researching and implementing package locker systems.
 They will also assist with data management of packages and assist assessment specialists to access certain aspects of mail, preparing reports when needed.
 The Graduate Coordinator for Mail Services will also assist in developing training materials and manuals for different positions within the mail services team.